datagrok/dialogue/convergence.md

 ## Foreword

-### Blogs and "vainity mailing lists" are equivalent.
+### Blogs and "vanity mailing lists" are equivalent.

 Some mailing list software can be configured to store an archive of all mail sent through it in HTML format on the Internet.